splynx/docs/files/en/configuration/main_configuration/portal/portal.md

 Fields to be displayed in the module can simply be ticked or left unticked if you do not wish to display the field.

 Fields available the tickets modules are:
-*ID, Subject, Priority, Status, Group, Type, Assigned to, Created Date & Time, Updated date & time and Star*
+*ID, Subject, Priority, Status, Group, Type, Assigned to, Watching, Created Date & Time, Updated date & time and Star*

 ### Top-Up settings